 I’m an 80’s kid.
 I was a huge fan of Blockbuster, until its unfortunate end.
 I’ll never forget walking the aisles, reading the back of the VHS boxes, the giant popcorn bowls and candy boxes at the checkout.
 I was always the huge box of Hot Tamales type.
-Sometimes everyone agreed on a movie, sometimes not.
-The odd person out was pissed they had to sit through a movie they had no desire of watching.
-The chooser watched contently.
-Ah, those were the days.
-Or were they?
+Sometimes everyone agreed on a movie, sometimes not but everyone sat together and watched.

 It’s so wild how far we’ve come from Blockbuster stores.
 Now, the whole family can watch whatever they want on their own personal device.
-There’s no longer an odd person out because everyone is content in their own bubble.
 It’s bittersweet for me.
 I love having access to unlimited shows and movies from the comfort of my own home, but I miss Blockbuster.
 I miss the experience.

 So, why did such a great company fail?
-Well, a new competitor Netflix came out and they were mailing DVD’s directly to consumers homes.
+Well, a new competitor Netflix, came out and they were mailing DVD’s directly to consumers homes.
 Redbox machines were popping up in grocery stores.
 In short, Blockbuster refused to mail videos, they refused to have convenient, self serve machines in grocery stores, etc. Therefore, refusing to adapt which ultimately caused their demise.
-Hence the title of this blog.
+Hence the reason for this blog.
 I found myself in a Blockbuster type of dilemma a few years prior when Lightroom presets were gaining popularity.

 Amateur photographers could break every single rule of photography but as long as they used a preset, they were good.
-Cutting heads off in horizon lines, not following the rule of thirds, have zero depth of field, incorrect lighting…no problem!
-Slap on a preset and it’s all good.
-Social media likes matter to the majority and the preset trend was here to stay.
+Cutting heads off in horizon lines, not following the rule of thirds, have zero depth of field, incorrect lighting were somehow all okay now as long as a preset was slapped on.

 This top photo looks great with the preset (Wilde - Cozy Christmas Collection).
 However, the solo portrait of my daughter below, just didn’t work.
 When I deliver a portrait of a child’s face, I want that little face as close to natural as possible.
 I want to capture every freckle on that face and the color/contrast it actually is.